Carlism in literature: Early works

 Like everywhere in Europe, periodization remains a problem in history of Spanish literature.
 Among many in-between figures of Spanish literature, Fernán Caballero with her Carlism-related works is often counted among the post-Romantic writers.
 The same is the case of Manuel Tamayo Baus, whose early works are counted into Romanticism and the later ones into Realism.
 Himself a Neocatólico who in the early 1870s joined the Carlists Tamayo was immensely popular as a playwright in the 1850s and 1860s.
 Tamayo's plays confront Liberalism from general Catholic Conservative positions, yet his Traditionalist leaning remained hardly veiled; according to one scholar, "el españolismo de Tamayo consiste en ser católico y carlista”.
 Though Carlism was a heated topic in the 1860s and early 1870s, especially in terms of legal/political debate and mostly thanks to works of the neocatólicos, it still failed to make it as a literary offer.
+Apart from partisan works, the drama of the 1860s was marked also by a current advancing pacifist threads and lamenting the horror of fratridical wars; it persisted well into the 1870s.